JasonLocklin/Dissertation/VWM/Discussion.md

-groups, demonstrating that basic perceptual representations were intact, and that they are able to perform the motor response as effectively as controls when they are able to recall the correct visual information (Figure [fig_VWM_Precision]).
-In contrast, when examining the apparent reliability of patient recollections, the data appears to indicate that neglect patients fail to recall the colour of targets and respond in a way that indicates more prevalent guessing (Figure [fig_VWM_1Target]).
+groups, demonstrating that basic perceptual representations were intact, and that they are able to perform the motor response as effectively as controls when they are able to recall the correct visual information (figure \ref{fig_VWM_Precision}).
+In contrast, when examining the apparent reliability of patient recollections, the data appears to indicate that neglect patients fail to recall the colour of targets and respond in a way that indicates more prevalent guessing (figure \ref{fig_VWM_1Target}).